YOGA FOR BACK HEALTH AND SCIATICA

 This practice will consist of a series of gentle movements done in a chair, designed to improve flexibility, strength and range of motion, maintain or regain joint mobility, relieve joint pain and stiffness, improve circulation, and balance the flow of energy within the body.
 This class will help to ease the pain associated with fibromyalgia and arthritis, aid in the healing of injuries, accommodate physical limitations and quiet the mind.

-GENTLE YOGA (CHAIR/STANDING ONLY) FOR BETTER BALANCE
+GENTLE YOGA FOR BALANCE AND FLEXIBILITY (CHAIR/STANDING ONLY)

 This is a gentle class consisting of chair yoga and standing postures, designed to improve strength, flexibility and balance.
 This class will help to improve energy, reduce stress and muscular tension, revitalize the body and quiet the mind.
 This class is suitable for individuals with limited flexibility or minor limitations, and those unable to be on their knees.
 The entire practice will be done from a chair and standing position – we will not be on the floor.